Provision for SEN(D), EAL and LAC

 Depending on the individual needs of children, they will receive both curriculum support in class and additional support in small groups as appropriate.
 The quality of teaching within the classroom has the greatest influence over children’s progress and we will invest in training, resources and monitoring to ensure our classrooms are an inclusive place for all children.
 This is known as the ‘Wave 1’ or ‘Quality First Teaching’.

-Additional interventions at ‘Wave 2’ will be planned to enable children to accelerate their progress and work at, or above the expectations for their age.
+Additional interventions at ‘Wave 2’ are planned to enable children to accelerate their progress.
 These are generally taught in a small group and sometimes a 1:1 situation.

 A child identified as having SEND also receives ‘Wave 3’ interventions.
 These may be provided individually or in a small group, and the support provided will be personalised to enable the child to achieve his/her potential.
 This support is additional to or different from the everyday curriculum for that class and is detailed in a provision map and reviewed regularly.
 Any additional support for a child will be planned for by the class teacher and overseen by the SENCO.
 It may also include provision/ advice from an external agency or professional.

-Kilnwood Vale will be aligned to the GLF Schools vision to identify and meet the needs of those pupils at its schools classed as English as an Additional Language (EAL).
+Kilnwood Vale is aligned to the GLF Schools vision to identify and meet the needs of those pupils at its schools classed as English as an Additional Language (EAL).